MrPixle2022/Documentaion/Css/TailwindCss/setup.md

 @tailwind utilities;
 ```

-now you are ready to use tailwind
+now you are ready to use tailwind.